-For the continuation of the route, turn hard right along the wood's edge.
-In 50m turn down to the right along an earthen path back into the wood (345°), going steeply downhill.
+For the continuation of the route, turn right along the wood's edge.
+In 50m turn down right along an earthen path back into the wood (345°), going steeply downhill.
 You gently curve to the left with the path and in 220m at a four-way junction continue in the same direction and in 15m pass an info panel and the entrance to the fenced Chalk Pit on the left.
 Ignore a right turn and go steeply up the wooded ridge, with the Chalk Pit on your left.
-In 200m at the top of the rise at a four-way junction of paths, the Fossil Pit is 180m away to the right and is worth an out-and-back.
-Turn left along the wooded ridge and in 160m at a four-way junction by a wooden bench away on the right, turn right past the wooden bench and in 30m fork left with a blue-ringed marker post with a black arrow to pass the pretty Conduit Pond in 30m.
+In 200m at the top of the rise at a four-way junction of paths, the Fossil Pit is 200m away to the right and the route is lined by bluebells (in season).
+Turn left along the wooded ridge and in 160m at a four-way junction by a wooden bench away on the right, turn right past the wooden bench and in 30m fork left with a blueringed marker post with a black arrow to pass the pretty Conduit Pond in 30m.

 Cross the pond outflow on the earthen path and re-ascend.
 In 80m the path begins to level out at a three-way junction and you turn left to continue slightly uphill.
 In 70m ignore a left turn and descend towards an often-audible road.
 In 80m go through a metal kissing gate at the upper edge of the wood and cross New Road and go through another metal kissing gate back into the wood on the other side, steeply up a stepped path.
 In 80m turn left at a T-junction (in 20m ignore the steep descent on the right over tree routes towards another pond) and in 110m at the edge of this part of the wood, turn right at a T-junction.
-In 30m at a four-way junction turn right downhill towards the pond and in 70m you reach the perimeter fence of Pine Pond and veer right to the right of the wood) and cross its outflow and re-ascend.
+In 30m at a four-way junction you turn right downhill (signed 'Pine Pond' on the left) and in 70m reach the perimeter fence of the pond and veer right to the right of it.
+In 60m, by a bench, turn left along the pond (the GCW joins from up ahead out of the wood) and cross its outflow and re-ascend.
 In 50m you reach the top of the rise at a five-way junction of paths.